Engine 2

 Compliance posture.

-- us-east-1 region pinning across all PHI-handling resources
+• US-only data residency across all PHI-handling resources

 The CDS-specific compliance layer is the FDA exemption framework above.
 Customer agreements include the four exemption preconditions as contractual obligations, which protects both UNMIRI and the customer from inadvertent classification as a regulated device.